Miss Julie, Owner & Teacher

 Dancing is in Julie Briscuso DeYoung’s blood.
 With her mother’s influence, she began training at a young age, and she started teaching at Briscuso Dance Studio when she was 16 and the studio was just getting started in her family’s basement.

 She is a graduate of Parkway South, where she was captain of the Pom Squad all four years.
 Julie then attended Mizzou, where she studied secondary education and social studies.
 After graduation, she taught history and government at Mehlville High School.

 Julie took over Briscuso Dance Studio when her mother “retired” in 2015.
 She focuses her teaching time on ballet, tap, and combination poms/jazz, and LOVES working with the younger students at the studio.
 Julie is inspired by her education background and her faith, in developing curricula for the studio.
 She focuses on developing strong dancers who are kind, respectful, and family-oriented using age-appropriate and developmentally-appropriate lesson plans.

 Julie lives in Town and Country with her husband of 23 years, and their daughters, Zoe and Audrey, both sophomores at Parkway West.
-Zoe is a student and assistant at the studio.
+Zoe is a student and teacher at the studio.

 Mrs. B, Founder & Teacher

 Judy "Mrs. B" Briscuso is the founder of Briscuso Dance Studio and has over 50 years of experience as a dancer and teacher with specialties in ballet, tap, and jazz.